Panama - Profile

 - Balboa on the Pacific and Cristobal in the Caribbean are the two main ports and gateways to the canal.
 The port of Cristobal incorporates the town of Colon.

-- The main cruising attractions in Panama are the 365 San Blas islands off the Caribbean coast, a popular destination for yachts.
+- The main cruising attractions in Panama are the 365 San Blas Islands off the Caribbean coast, a popular destination for yachts.
 A cruising permit is required to visit these islands, but the local Panamanian officials usually treat yachts arriving from the east on their way to the mainland with a certain degree of tolerance.
-See the excellent San Blas Islands cruising report.
+See this excellent San Blas Islands cruising report.
+Note that charting is inaccurate in the San Blas and most charting software is out by 200 yards West and 100 yards North.
+Navigate here with caution.

 - On the Pacific side, the Las Perlas islands are another unspoilt cruising ground popular with boats en route to the Galapagos and South Pacific islands.
 Like in other isolated parts of the world, sailors are advised to only stop in a remote anchorage in the company of another boat.